Peace Corps UF Campus Recruiter

 Currently, Danielle is a first-year law student at Levin College of Law here at the University of Florida.
 She is interested in continuing her work with diverse communities fighting injustices and solving problems on a national level after graduation.
 As Florida’s campus recruiter, she will work to promote Peace Corps through events and activities while serving as a resource for students throughout their application process.

-Spring 2024: Danielle will be holding office hours Mondays and Wednesdays 11am-1pm.
+Fall 2024: Danielle will be holding in-person office hours on Tuesdays from 11am-1pm and is available via zoom for additional hours by appointment.
 Her office is inside the UF International Center.
 If you would like to contact Danielle, please email her at peacecorps@ufic.ufl.edu or call her at (904)-466-5101.

 Peace Corps is a life-defining leadership experience in which American citizens go abroad for 27 months to enrich communities in the developing world with your skills and through cultural exchange.